-- Encouraging the development of self-esteem and resilience in every aspect of life. - Promoting a caring, safe and positive environment. - Liaising and working together with all other support services and those agencies involved in the safeguarding of children. - Notifying Social Care as soon as there is a significant concern. - Notifying Social Care when a child/young person attending the centre is privately fostered. - Providing continuing support to a pupil (about whom there have been concerns) who leaves the school by ensuring that such concerns and school medical records are forwarded under confidential cover to the Designated Person at the pupil's new school immediately.
+- Encouraging the development of self-esteem and resilience in every aspect of life. - Promoting a caring, safe and positive environment. - · Liaising and working together with all other support services and those agencies involved in the safeguarding of children. - · Carrying out no name consultations with the LCSS (Locality Community Support Service) where appropriate. - Carrying out EHA's (Early Help Assessments) where appropriate to identify what support can be put in place for the child and family. - Notifying Social Care as soon as there is a significant concern. - Notifying Social Care when a child attending our setting is privately fostered. - Providing continuing support to a pupil (about whom there have been concerns) who leaves the school by ensuring that such concerns and school medical records are forwarded under confidential cover to the Designated Person at the pupil's new school immediately.